xantoz/LJSP/README.md

 This is a very messy old project (almost 7 years old at the time of writing).
-I will introduce it somewhat: To begin with: the main files to look at is ljsp.java.
-The main file for bootstrapping the lisp environment is stuff.ljsp.
-If you want to have a look at how to instantiate and interact with java objects from within LJSP see: java.ljsp.
+I will introduce it somewhat: To begin with: the main files to look at is `ljsp.java`.
+The main file for bootstrapping the lisp environment is `stuff.ljsp`.
+If you want to have a look at how to instantiate and interact with java objects from within LJSP see: `java.ljsp`.

 There are a lot of .j (jasmin) files that are committed.
-In fact most of these are actually compilation output (see: compile.ljsp) and commiting them to git is a bit ugly, but as some are hand-generated mock-ups or tests of future plans for the compiler I elected to simply commit all of them.
+In fact most of these are actually compilation output (see: `compile.ljsp`) and commiting them to git is a bit ugly, but as some are hand-generated mock-ups or tests of future plans for the compiler I elected to simply commit all of them.